We love Rojak, but we don’t like the pungent taste of shrimp paste/hae ko, and here we are today.

 And when mentioning about Rojak sauce, perhaps many people will still think about shrimp paste/hae ko.
 We are hesitant to discuss about this issue in the first place, but it is like an elephant in the room that we think it is appropriate to discuss about.

 It’s important to note that the article is not out for disparaging or smearing whatsoever.

-Many people syncretize the concept where a good Rojak sauce is equivalent to having a good shrimp paste, and said it interchangeably.
+Many people syncretize the concept where a good Rojak sauce is equivalent to having a good shrimp paste, and mentioned it interchangeably.

-It’s a nuance concept similar with the greatest villain actor must carry a big scar on his face, and big scar actor must be a villain.
+It’s a nuance concept similar with the greatest villain actor must carry a big scar on his face, or else he just can’t be the greatest villain.